-You will focus on financial accounting for a trading business owned by a sole proprietor, highlighting the role of accounting as an information system.
-Use the double entry system of recording financial data and prepare reports using the accrual basis of accounting and the perpetual method of inventory recording.
-You will interpret reports and information presented in a variety of formats and suggest strategies to the owner to improve the performance of the business, as well as the ethical considerations of business owners when making decisions, including financial, social and environmental.
+This unit focuses on financial accounting for a trading business owned by a sole proprietor, and highlights the role of accounting as an information system.
+Students use the double entry system of recording financial data and prepare reports using the accrual basis of accounting and the perpetual method of inventory recording.

+Students develop their understanding of the accounting processes for recording and reporting and consider the effect of decisions made on the performance of the business.
+They interpret reports and information presented in a variety of formats and suggest strategies to the owner to improve the performance of the business.